Skip to content

 I understand that ES&S election software operates on Windows.
 What does that mean for election security?

 Election systems are hardened, meaning that the computer that runs Windows is locked down with allowed access only to the functions required to conduct an election.
 Unused ports are blocked, and unnecessary services are removed.
-This hardening means that work stations running on Windows platforms are protected from the types of risks more commonly associated with mainstream technologies.
+This hardening means that workstations running on Windows platforms are protected from the types of risks more commonly associated with mainstream technologies.
 For systems that currently use Windows 7, ES&S and Microsoft will provide ongoing support for that software until jurisdictions can upgrade to our latest versions which now incorporate Windows 10.

 Does ES&S Electionware use fractional, weighted or proportional voting?